Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 cmsenv

-Maybe the second command will print out a warning such as
+Maybe the third command will print out a warning such as

 WARNING: Developer's area is created for non-production architecture slc7_amd64_gcc820.
 Production architecture for this release is slc7_amd64_gcc700.